tobichls/tobichls/README.md

 ## Info

-- 2nd year Comp Sci and AI student at Loughborough
+- 2nd year Computer Science and AI student at Loughborough Uni
 - Connect with me on [Linkedin](https://www.linkedin.com/in/tobi-fakoya)

 ## GitHub Stats